Joe Exotic’s Prison Interview Proves One Thing: He’s Still Got His "Tiger King" Energy

 “I’m done with the whole Carole Baskin saga,” Exotic told Netflix from prison.
 “It’s now time to turn the tables, and get Joe out of jail a free man and exonerated from all these charges.”

-Netflix’s quick interview, filmed March 22 and shared Friday, offers Exotic’s first real statement since Tiger King became everyone’s favorite quarantine binge-watch.
+Netflix’s quick interview, filmed on 22nd March and shared on Friday, offers Exotic’s first real statement since Tiger King became everyone’s favourite quarantine binge-watch.
 Exotic, who is currently serving a 22-year prison sentence for charges of both animal abuse and a plot to murder Baskin, answered four burning questions from Netflix fans.
 When asked what he wants viewers to know, he didn’t hesitate.

 Advertisement